What is it?

-Back in the year 2015 I watched a Chris Stuckmann review on YouTube for a Japanese animated (anime) film called When Marnie Was There (Omoide No Mānī) that was directed by Hiromasa Yonebayashi and was produced by Studio Ghibli.
+The 2014 Japanese animated (anime) drama movie When Marnie Was There (Omoide No Mānī) that was directed by Hiromasa Yonebayashi and was produced by Studio Ghibli.

-After watching Chris Stuckmann’s review of When Marnie Was There I eventually decided to what this film in December of 2015, and my brother GC and I watched it.
+After watching Chris Stuckmann’s review of When Marnie Was There called When Marnie Was There – Movie Review I eventually decided to what this film in December 2015, and my brother GC and I watched it.

 Once I was alone I started crying like a baby or as my former schoolmate / collegemate Bank (SJ) once said after he watched the film The Passion Of The Christ: “I cried like a man.”.

-It was and still is the most that I have cried in years and maybe the most that I have cried from watching an animated film since maybe the Japanese animated (anime) film Grave Of The Fireflies.
+It was and still is the most that I have cried in years, and maybe the most that I have cried from watching an animated film since maybe the Japanese animated (anime) film Grave Of The Fireflies.

 This is what I had to say about When Marnie Was There back in 2015 the day after I watched it: